 When Your iPhone Won’t Vibrate In Silent Mode

-A common problem that iPhone users face is that their iPhones don’t vibrate in silent mode.
+A common problem that iPhone users face is that their iPhone doesn’t vibrate in silent mode.
 Other people’s iPhones won’t vibrate when the ringer is turned on.
 Fortunately, both of these issues are usually easy to fix inside the Settings app.

 How To Enable Vibrate on Silent / Ring

-- Open the Settings app, scroll down, and tap Sounds.
+- Open the Settings app, scroll down, and tap Sounds & Haptics.

 - The two settings we’re going to look at are Vibrate on Ring and Vibrate on Silent.
 The Vibrate on Silent setting will allow your iPhone to vibrate when in silent mode, and Vibrate on Ring setting enables your phone to`ring and vibrate at the same time.
 Tap the switch on the right-hand side of either setting to turn it on.